x1125/initd-light/README.md

 Every script in there will be launched via `su -c [file]`.

+## Current release

+You can fetch the current stable release directly as APK from https://github.com/x1125/initd-light/blob/master/app/release/app-release.apk.

 ## Debugging

 You can use the "TEST SCRIPTS"-Button within the App to run all the scripts like on a startup.